-A dismissed claim called Sarah Palin's wearing of an Arctic Cat logo at a snowmobile race a conflict of interest.
+One dismissed claim cited Gov. Sarah Palin's decision to wear an Arctic Cat logo during a snowmobile race as a conflict of interest.

-Palin says she is the target of the "politics of personal destruction," as she and some staff members face about 20 filings regarding allegations of ethics violations.
+Palin claims she is the target of the "politics of personal destruction," as she and some staff members face 19 filings regarding allegations of ethical violations.

 "It doesn't cost the critics anything to file frivolous lawsuits or ethics violation charges.
-It costs our state such a great deal -- thousands of staff hours, millions of dollars in public resources that aren't going to things that it should be going to," Palin told CNN earlier this month.
+It costs our state such a great deal -- thousands of staff hours, millions of dollars in public resources that aren't going to things that it should be going to," Palin told CNN.
 "We haven't violated the ethics code."

 In all, state officials say they have spent $1,963,840 to answer records requests from the ethics filings and to respond in other ways to them.
 Records show that since January 1, 2008, the state has spent $296,043 on such investigations.

-The public safety director said he was let go because of his refusal to fire a state trooper who was Palin's former brother-in-law and was locked in a bitter divorce and custody battle with the governor's sister.
+The public safety director claimed he was let go because of his refusal to fire a state trooper who was Palin's former brother-in-law and who was locked in a bitter divorce and custody battle with the governor's sister.

-Palin and her supporters said he was let go because the director was insubordinate.
+Palin and her supporters argued it was because the director was insubordinate.

-An independent investigator found that she had a right to fire him, but in doing so had violated a state ethics law.
-The investigation also found that she had abused the powers of her office by pressuring employees to get the trooper fired.
+An independent counsel found she had a right to fire him, but in doing so had violated a state ethics law.
+It found she had abused the powers of her office by pressuring employees to get the trooper fired.

-Although the governor and her supporters have criticized the investigations, Andree McLeod, who has filed six complaints against Palin, thinks they are appropriate.
+Although the governor and her supporters have criticized the investigations, Andree McLeod, who has filed four complaints against Palin, thinks they are entirely appropriate.

 "I don't really care what other people think.
 I am holding the governor accountable.
 Other people's ignorance is not going to stymie me," McLeod told CNN, surrounded by stacks of state documents she has collected from filing information requests and ethics complaints.

-"I am exercising my right to get these public records to discover what Sarah Palin is up to," she said.
+"I am exercising my right to get these public records to discover what Sarah Palin is up to," McLeod said.

-Among other claims against Palin cite her wearing an Arctic Cat logo on a piece of clothing during a snowmobile race as a conflict of interest and another saying that an interview she did after the presidential election in her state office was inappropriate.
+Among other claims against Palin cite her wearing an Arctic Cat logo on a piece of clothing during a snowmobile race as a conflict of interest and another contending an interview she did after the presidential election in her state office was inappropriate.
 Those were dismissed.